anutoshi111/Blogging-Website/README.md

 # Blogging-Website
-This website is developed using HTML CSS and JS.
  This is internship task under "THE INTERNS ACADEMY".